 An overview of the Côte d’Azur

 Along the coast, you’ll find the beautiful people, their tiny lapdogs, and huge yachts.
-Inland, deep gorges cut down through mountainsides, surrounded by almond groves, vineyards and lavender fields that cover the rich-coloured earth – and you’ll find more beautiful people, of course.
+Inland, deep gorges cut down through mountainsides, surrounded by almond groves, vineyards and lavender fields that cover the rich-colored earth – and you’ll find more beautiful people, of course.

 The city of Nice, with its international airport, is at the center of a host of seaside resorts in the Côte d’Azur, including Antibes, St Jean Cap Ferrat, Villefrance, Juan-les-Pins, St Tropez.
 Inland, there are picturesque old towns and villages like St Paul de Vence, Valbonne, and Eze; they’re rural, cheaper (relatively) but still close to beaches.
 France’s version of Silicon Valley, Sophia-Antipolis, is just to the north of Antibes.
 As a rough guide, what you’ll pay for an apartment on the coast will buy you an entire house inland.
 While you’ll never grab yourself a bargain here, the current situation has meant that the property market has slowed down.